 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents and accounts receivable.
 The Company's cash and cash equivalents are maintained with financial institutions with high credit standings.
+As of December 31, 2012 and 2011, the Federal Deposit Insurance Corporation ("FDIC") fully insures all non-interest bearing accounts and insures interest bearing accounts not to exceed \$250,000 due to a temporary federal program in effect for December 31, 2010 through December 31, 2012.
+As of December 31, 2012 and 2011, the Company had no uninsured cash and cash equivalents.
 Sales are typically made on credit and the Company generally does not require collateral.
 Management performs ongoing credit evaluations of its customers' financial condition and maintains an allowance for estimated losses.
 Historically, the Company has experienced minimal charges relative to doubtful accounts.

 The Company sells its products primarily to federal and state agencies in the United States.
+In 2012 two customers comprised 14.3% and 12.0% of total net sales.
 In 2011 one customer represented 24.3% of total net sales.
-No other single customer exceeded 10% of net sales for 2011.
-As of December 31, 2011, the Company's accounts receivable balances were with two customers.
+No other single customer exceeded 10% of net sales for 2012 and 2011, respectively.
+As of December 31, 2012, the Company's accounts receivable balances were with six customers.
+And as of December 31, 2011, the Company's accounts receivable balances were with two customers.